remotestorage/website/unhosted.md

 ## Traditional Web Apps

-In hosted web stacks such as LAMP, .Net, Ruby on Rails, Django, etc…, the developer hosts the app and data, while the user controls device.
+In hosted web stacks such as LAMP, .Net, Ruby on Rails, Django, etc., the developer hosts the app and data, while the user controls their device.

 <div aria-hidden="true" v-html="svg1" />

 ## [No-Backend](https://nobackend.org) Web Apps

-In 100% client-side apps that use CouchDB, Hoodie, Firebase, Parse, Kinto, etc…, the developer provides the app and data, while user controls the device.
+In 100% client-side apps that use CouchDB, Hoodie, Firebase, Parse, Kinto, etc., the developer provides the app and data, while the user controls their device.

 <div aria-hidden="true" v-html="svg2" />

 ## [Unhosted](https://unhosted.org) Web Apps

-In 100% client-side apps that use remoteStorage, Google Drive, Dropbox, etc…, the developer provides only the app, while the user controls the device and data.
+In 100% client-side apps that use remoteStorage, Google Drive, Dropbox, etc., the developer provides only the app, while the user controls their device and data.

 <div aria-hidden="true" v-html="svg3" />